 If you can explain your actions or a situation in 1-2 sentences, excellent!
 And for everyday sessions, that might be sufficient.
 But when it comes to ethical dilemmas, 1-2 sentences usually doesn't cut it.
 Don't skimp to save yourself five minutes writing a little more when you could possibly be spending hours explaining yourself months or years later.
 And is it unlikely you'd need to do that?
 Yes, thankfully!
 But it is possible... and it's also easily avoided with good consultation and documentation throughout treatment.

-If you're interested in learning more about consultation and using your documentation as a tool to save yourself time and trouble in the future, sign up for my monthly newsletter or check out my 10 week clinical documentation consult group.
+If you're interested in learning more about consultation and using your documentation as a tool to save yourself time and trouble in the future, sign up for my monthly newsletter (and get access to my free Paperwork Crash Course) or check out my Meaningful Documentation Academy.
 My goal is always for therapists to feel great about their documentation so they can have the peace of mind needed to do excellent work with their clients.